fate-ubw/raglab-exp/readme.md

   ~~~
 - Embedding precess will take around 15mins in first time.
 - The first time colbert processes embeddings, it takes a relatively long time because it needs to recompile the `torch_extensions`.
 However, calling the processed embeddings does not require a long time.
 If there are no errors and the retrieved text can be printed, it indicates that the environment is correct.
-## Test Raglab with 10-samples embedding
+## Run Raglab with 10-samples embedding
 - test selfrag  base on 10-samples embedding
 - After processing with colbert embeddings, you can start running the algorithms in raglab.
 All algorithms integrated in raglab include two modes: `interact` and `evaluation`.
 The test stage demonstrates in `interact` mode, just for fun 🤗.
 - Modify the `index_dbPath` and `text_dbPath` in config file:[selfrag_reproduction-interact-short_form-adaptive_retrieval.yaml](https://github.com/fate-ubw/raglab-exp/blob/main/config/selfrag_reproduction/selfrag_reproduction-interact-short_form-adaptive_retrieval.yaml)